d0tTino/TBDSpaceRPG/Documentation/Research/GLOSSARY.md

 **Social Currency**: Non-monetary systems of value based on contribution, reputation, or social capital, often emerging in small space communities.

 **Space-Born Culture**: Distinctive cultural elements that emerge among populations born and raised in space environments, including unique values, norms, and traditions.

+**State Capitalism/Techno-Authoritarianism**: A governance model characterized by centralized state control over economy and society, extensive use of technology for social management, and decision-making authority concentrated among technical experts.

+**Survivalist Democracy**: A modified democratic system emerging in space settlements that balances individual freedoms with strict adherence to survival-critical protocols and collective decision-making on resource allocation and environmental management.

 **Technocracy**: A governance system where decision-makers are selected based on technical expertise rather than popular vote or appointment.